Agazoth/agazoth.github.io/index.md

 ## Welcome my Powershell Blog

-Here you will find random ramblings about my daily Powershell voyage.
+Here you will find random ramblings about my daily Powershell voyages.

 <ul>
   {% for post in site.posts %}